troykyo/dssloopholes.github.io/category/engagement/User as Stakeholder.md

 #### H&M Conscious Collection

-H&M launched its Conscious Collection, featuring sustainably sourced and produced garments, in response to growing consumer demand for more sustainable fashion options.
+H&M launched its Conscious Collection, featuring sustainably sourced and produced garments, in response to growing user demand for more sustainable fashion options.
 This initiative demonstrates the brand's recognition of users' desire for more environmentally friendly choices.

 #### Levi's